 Allow us to share a few bits of information that influenced this decision, and then we will get to logistics.

 - Positivity rates are going down for our neighborhoods and for the city as a whole.
 The vaccine is currently being given out to people 65 and older as well as many other essential workers.
 We recognize that many of you are not in that age bracket but a primary concern has always been what this virus could do to those most vulnerable.

-- Worship gatherings are permitted for 50 people or less.
-We remain committed to following city guidelines to consider not only our own safety, but the wellness of everyone in our community.
+- We remain committed to following city guidelines to consider not only our own safety, but the wellness of everyone in our community.

 Some logistics to note:

 - We will have families sit together (we are not yet ready to relaunch MD Kids, but we will have activity bags),

 - We will usher groups (families or “pod units”) to their seats to ensure social distance, and hand out individualized communion elements at that time,

 - We will require the congregation to remain masked through the service, which will look like a shorter version of our “normal” services with worship sung over us (either no singing from congregation or soft whisper max while masked), shortened sermon and communion.
 While these measures seem restrictive, they feel like the safe first step to gathering and worshipping together in person!